yoyos/Cierge/README.md

 **🤔What about breach detection?**

 With traditional password logins, a user would notice if their password has been changed.
 With Cierge, a user would notice if an attacker removed their email from their logins.
 In addition, Cierge exposes an easily-accessible read-only event log of everything that has happened to an account (with associated IP addresses & user agents) to aid in breach detection, accessible to account owners and admins.

+**🤔What measures are in place to prevent an attacker from fully compromising an account?**

+Cierge's next version will implement security lock periods for removing logins - for example: "an email login that has existed for at least 60 days will require at least 30 days to be removed, otherwise, it can be removed instantly".
+This will prevent an attacker from removing the user's email (and locking them out) whilst also preventing them from adding their own email.
+In addition, notification emails will be sent to the user whenever account settings have been changed.

+**🤔What about users that use greylisting?**

+Greylisting also affects passwordful systems.
+User emails *should* always be verified before allowing the user to do anything of significance.

 **🤔Why does Cierge handle profile metadata?**